jon-jacky/Piety/test/ed/README.md

 The *.edo* files are like *.ed* files except, in addition to *ed* commands, they also contain Python commands prefixed with *!*.
-The *ed* program cannot process tjhese commands; it is necessary to use *edo*.
+The *ed* program cannot process these commands; it is necessary to use *edo*.

 We use *.ed* and *.edo* scripts in two ways: interactively and